Title

 (.6) Playgrounds;

-(.10) Property within the jurisdiction of the City operated by the City Controller, Sheriff, City Commissioners, or Register of Wills; and
+(.7) Property within the jurisdiction of the City operated by the City Controller, Sheriff, City Commissioners, or Register of Wills.

-(5) Exclusive right of enforcement.
-The City Solicitor shall possess the exclusive right to bring a civil action in a court of competent jurisdiction against a person violating this Chapter.
+(9) Private right of action.
+The City Solicitor or any individual aggrieved by a violation of this Section or any entity a member of which is aggrieved by a violation of this Section may bring a civil action in a court of competent jurisdiction against a county, city, department or agency that employs a person violating this Section and no individual City employee or agent acting within the scope of their employment, and without authority as a City Designee, shall be subject to civil liability under this subsection.
 The limitations period for a civil action brought pursuant to this Section shall be three (3) years from the date the complainant knew or should have known of the alleged violation.

 (a) An order requiring the county, city, department or agency to cease and desist the unlawful practice;